JessicaLoers/Capstone-Project-used/README.md

 How to install and run:

-- npm install
+- `npm install`
-- npm run dev to start both client and server in the dev environment
+- `npm run dev to start both client and server in the dev environment`
-- npm run build to build the client React app
+- `npm run build to build the client React app`
-- npm start to run the server which serves the client and the API as if it's deployed
+- `npm start to run the server which serves the client and the API as if it's deployed`

-In order to persist data in MongoDB, please take a look in the .env.example and create an .env file locally holding your database credentials
+In order to persist data in MongoDB, please take a look in the .env.example and create an `.env` file locally holding your database credentials

-**Notice:** Still work in progess. :wink:
+**Notice:** Still work in progess.

 ![used-enterscreen:](client/src/assets/github/used_preview.png)